On This Page

 With the proliferation of easily-scalable cloud services, it's easy to become lazy and not think about efficient development patterns.
 Sometimes it's easy to spot DoS-vulnerable parts of your application while other times it's not so apparent.
 It's vital to offload resource-intensive processes to systems that are designed to handle those operations.
 In some cases, you may even be able to queue expensive work for later batch processing, reducing DoS attack surface area.
 For instance, uploading or encoding images or video can take a lot of processing power, and it's essential that your application is not affected by those processes.
 In some cases, a well-configured cache — at the network or application level — can return data previously processed and unchanged.
 After all, the fastest processing possible is the processing you don't have to perform.

 Sometimes, when a startup is first creating their product, the team pays less attention to performance and more attention to shipping features.
 While this can be okay early on, as a service becomes popular, it's hard to go back and fix performance issues before they cause a widened surface area for attackers.
 It's good practice to make performance testing part of the development cycle and continuous integration process.
-By running the Apache Bench command, you can get basic performance information about your service.
+By running the Apache Bench command (opens new window), you can get basic performance information about your service.
 You can also use AB to write automated tests that simulate many users and check that your service responds to requests within a specified time.
 These performance tests can be run during the continuous integration process to ensure the application code performs at a level that is satisfactory to your organization.